MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/what-data-needed.md

 employee ID, manager’s name, and the date; they gather their receipts; and they need access to the list of expense types and the rules for each.

-## Data privacy/permission considerations
+## Data privacy and permission considerations

 Thinking about the user executing these steps of the process:

 - What existing data do they need access to?

 - Do they need access to data that other users should not have access to?

 - Can they do tasks that other users shouldn’t be able to do?

 Understanding what data users should be able to access helps to define what, if any, security, and privacy controls need to be in the solution.